-Before applying to The City of Edmonton for a Development Permit, the applicant shall submit plans for approval to WINDWARD LANDTEC INC. Applications shall include the following:
+Before applying to Sturgeon County for a Development Permit, the applicant shall submit plans for approval to WINDWARD LANDTEC INC. Applications shall include the following:

 - a) Two complete sets of house plans; - b) Plot plan, prepared by Pals Surveys Ltd., showing lot house grades and drainage pattern, floor and garage elevations; - c) Completed application form; - d) Colour / Product samples if required; and - e) Application and Review Fee payable to the Design Consultant as per the attached Schedule.